Last updated: May 4, 2026

 Step 1: Form Your Business Entity

 File an LLC with the Montana Secretary of State online at biz.sosmt.gov for $35.
-You will need a registered agent with a physical Montana address.
-The LLC structure protects your personal assets from food safety claims or vehicle accidents.
+Mail-in filing costs $70.
+You need a registered agent with a physical Montana street address.
+The LLC structure limits your personal exposure when a customer claims food poisoning or an accident occurs at your service window — both realistic risks in the food truck business.

-Montana has no general state sales tax, so you will not need to register for a sales tax permit.
-However, do register with the Montana Department of Revenue and the Unemployment Insurance Division once you have employees.
+Montana’s annual report fee is waived through April 15, 2026; in normal years it is $20.
+Because Montana has no general state sales tax, you will not need to register for a sales tax permit or collect sales tax on food and beverage sales.
+Register with the Montana Department of Revenue for income tax withholding and with the Department of Labor and Industry (DLI) unemployment insurance division once you have employees.

-Step 2: Get Your Certified Food Protection Manager (CFPM) Certification
+Step 2: Earn Your Certified Food Protection Manager (CFPM) Certification

-Montana requires at least one Certified Food Protection Manager per establishment (ARM 37.110.205).
+Montana requires at least one Certified Food Protection Manager per food establishment.
 The CFPM must pass an exam from an ANSI-CFP accredited provider.
 Accepted programs include:

-- Prometric/National Registry of Food Safety Professionals (NRFSP)
+- National Registry of Food Safety Professionals (NRFSP)

 - 360training / Always Food Safe